 We also rethought the concept of "Chores".
 If it's a "Chore" for me, why would I want to dump it on my son?
 So we started on re-wording first (creating new mental habits)—they were no longer chores they are household tasks.
 As adults, we assume all responsibility for all the household tasks.
 Then we bring DS along with us in doing them as he chooses.

-By removing the burden of "Chores" from him, he is now much more likely to help out and to do things spontaneously because he sees us helping each other, doing things that need doing simply because they need doing, not because it's "my turn" or "my job"— we don't have assigned jobs, whoever is able and available does what nees doing.
+By removing the burden of "Chores" from him, he is now much more likely to help out and to do things spontaneously because he sees us helping each other, doing things that need doing simply because they need doing, not because it's "my turn" or "my job"— we don't have assigned jobs, whoever is able and available does what needs doing.
 If we ask him to do something, we are learning to accept yes or no or I'll do it after this show is over.

-There are some things that need doing now— for example, picking up dishes in the living room— because we have two big dogs that would get into it and possibly get sick or whatever.
-But, those aren't arbitrary, DS knows why he needs to bring his dish to the kitchen.
-If I'm heading that way, I'll take it and vice versa— if he's going to take his dish, he often picks mine up too on the way.
+There are some things that need doing now—for example, picking up dishes in the living room—because we have two big dogs that would get into it and possibly get sick or whatever.
+But those aren't arbitrary.
+DS knows why he needs to bring his dish to the kitchen.
+If I'm heading that way, I'll take it and vice versa—if he's going to take his dish, he often picks mine up too on the way.

 Ditto for things like leaving toys out—the lab mix is a plastic chewer and DS left a toy or two out when we were heading out of the house or at bedtime and got them chewed, now he knows better.
 (We hadn't noticed it or we would have picked it up ourselves.
 It wasn't a "I'll leave it so he'll learn" malicious kind of thing.)

-We have a large family, and believe it or not, the messes/housework is NOT that big a deal, because we have all begun doing better at putting our own stuff away.
+that big a deal, because we have all begun doing better at putting our own

 As far as housework, getting all the nitty-gritty cleaning stuff can almost be done in half a day...toilet cleaning, bathtub, dusting, vaccuming, etc, especially if you're not a picky person. :o) I don't clean when I'm tired, or cranky, because that tends to bring out the pity party in myself.
 Sometimes I'll clean while the kids are still sleeping, or gone for the day.